metamagic-games/dnd-homebrews/src/Races/Pearl/Pearl.md

 __Vision.__ Pearls have no vision of their own, and instead use the vision of their vessel.

-__Languages.__ Having lived many ages and having inhabitted many bodies, Pearls speak many languages.
-You can speak, and read Common and 3 other languages.

 __Ancient Watcher.__ Pearl's remember almost everything they see over their long lives.
 You are proficient in History.

 __Invasive Mind.__ As an action, once per 30 days, Pearls can try to invade the mind of another and switch hosts.
 The target must pass a Wisdom saving throw or be invaded.
 If the invasion fails, the Pearl remains in its current host, but the host can resist the Pearl once more, and has advantage on the next time they resist.
 They can target any humanoid of intelligence 10 or greater, of size Medium or less.
 They may invade the mades of other player characters.